-Avoid the crowds and discover 10 secret Prague attractions and hidden places to visit with this free Prague walking tour.
+Avoid the crowds and discover 10 secret Prague attractions and hidden places to visit with this FREE self-guided Prague walking tour.

 Prague is undeniably one of the most beautiful cities in the world.
 But its beauty comes at a price.
 Tourists.
 Tons of them.
 Even in winter when it’s supposedly less busy.